looms-polimi/IndustrialControlSystems/README.md

 This library can be used to set up or replicate the majority of industrial controllers.

-The first version of the library has been presented at the 9th Modelica conference, held in Munich 3-5 September 2012.
+The first version of the library has been presented at the 9th Modelica conference, held in Munich 3-5 September 2012, see [paper](http://dx.doi.org/10.3384/ecp12076477).
 The library won the 2nd prize at the Modelica library competition award.

 ## Current release

-IndustrialControlSystems v1.1.0 (2019-12-06)
+IndustrialControlSystems v1.2.0 (2024-08-07)

 #### Release notes

-Version 1.1.0 consolidates the fixes made since the first release 1.0 in 2012 and refers to the Modelica Standard Library 3.2.3
+Version 1.2.0 adds gain scheduling to analog P and PI controllers and fixes some Modelica language issues.

 #### Main authors